xAranaktu/FIFA-18---Career-Mode-Cheat-Table/README.md

     Example:
     ![Example commentary change](https://i.imgur.com/5n3Mzon.jpg)
     I've changed my youth player (Fausto Hurtado) "LastNameID" from '0' to '17830' and now he is recognized as Messi. :)

+* **How to replace generic manager with real one?**
+  - If you want to replace generic manager with for example.
+Arsène Wenger you need to know his headid. headid can be checked with DB
+  Master in "managers" table or with FrostyTool in "content -> character -> manager/player".
+You can also use real players heads like
+  Ronaldinho (ID: 28130) or Messi (ID: 158023).
+Then, you need to have an upcoming away match.
+While match pointer in cheat table should point to away manager which will be yours team coach. ;p
+Arsène Wenger headid is 232298.
+After you change headid you need to play match to the end or forfeit it.
+Then save your career and reload it.
+[Video Guide](https://youtu.be/wVV9s4jD7sI)

 ## Getting Started